DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 On DAIC specifically, many users encounter issues with limited home directory sizes and Windows-based `/tudelft.net` mounts (See [Storage](/docs/system#storage)), which can hinder the use of `conda/mamba` and/or `pip` due to compatibility challenges.
 Containers offer a solution by enabling users to encapsulate their software and dependencies in a portable, self-contained environment.
 This means users can store a container e.g. on the `staff-umbrella` storage with all necessary dependencies, including those installed with `pip`.
 This enables users to create and use multiple large environments and run applications reliably and reproducibly, without running into limitations from Windows-based mounts or small home directories.

 ## Containerization technology (Apptainer)
 _Containerization_ is a convenient means to deploy libraries and applications to different environments in a reproducible manner.
-DAIC supports [Apptainer](https://apptainer.org/docs/user/main/introduction.html)  (previously Singularity), an open-source container platform, designed to run complex applications on HPC clusters.
+DAIC supports [Apptainer](https://apptainer.org/docs/user/main/introduction.html)  (previously Apptainer), an open-source container platform, designed to run complex applications on HPC clusters.
 Apptainer makes it possible to use docker images natively  at a higher level of security and isolation.
 A _container image_, typically a `*.sif` file, is a self-contained file with all necessary components to run an application, including code, runtime libraries, and dependencies.

 - The **definition file** (`*.def`) contains the recipe to build an image.
 - An **image** (`*.sif`) is a complete package that includes everything needed to run an application, such as code, libraries, and settings.
 It only needs `Apptainer` to be run.